CeeG33/oc-cg-p10/README.md

 | api/<br>project/<br><project_pk>/<br>issue/<br><issue_pk> | GET, PUT, PATCH, DELETE | Read: Be authenticated and a project contributor; Modification: Be the author of the issue | View or modify/delete issue details |
 | api/<br>project/<br><project_pk>/<br>issue/<br><issue_pk>/<br>comment/ | GET, POST | Be authenticated and a project contributor | View the list of comments or create a new comment on a given issue.
 Note: Only comments from the selected issue will be displayed |
 | api/<br>project/<br><project_pk>/<br>issue/<br><issue_pk>/<br>comment/<br><comment_pk>/ | GET, PUT, PATCH, DELETE | Read: Be authenticated and a project contributor; Modification: Be the author of the comment | View or modify/delete comment details |

+The endpoints Postman documentation can also be seen [here](https://documenter.getpostman.com/view/29348288/2s9YBxZwPn#intro).